 Tax credit for reorganisations

 The 2021 Budget Law introduced an incentive for reorganisations, providing that in case of mergers, de-mergers, and contributions in kind, resolved during the period 1 January 2021 and 31 December 2021, the receiving company is allowed to convert the deferred tax assets, also not accrued in the Financial Statements, related to the net operating losses (NOLs) and notional interest deduction (NID) in a tax credit.
-Specific conditions are provided to take advantage from such conversions.
+Specific conditions are provided to take advantage of such conversions.

 Tax credit for investments in new capital assets